MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Removable-Packages/Removable-Packages.md

 # Removable Packages
 ## Overview
 In addition to the image customizability provided by [Enable or Disable Windows Features using DISM](https://learn.microsoft.com/windows-hardware/manufacture/desktop/enable-or-disable-windows-features-using-dism) and [Features on Demand](https://learn.microsoft.com/windows-hardware/manufacture/desktop/features-on-demand-v2--capabilities), Windows IoT Enterprise LTSC allows a device builder to remove additional packages from the [Windows Component Store](https://learn.microsoft.com/windows-hardware/manufacture/desktop/manage-the-component-store) using the desktop manufacturing process to [Modify a Windows image](/windows-hardware/manufacture/desktop/modify-an-image).
-A device maker may use either [Online servicing (audit mode)](/windows-hardware/manufacture/desktop/audit-mode-overview) or [Offline Servicing](/windows-hardware/manufacture/desktop/mount-and-modify-a-windows-image-using-dism) to remove packages from Windows IoT Enterprise LTSC.
+A device maker may use either [Online servicing (audit mode)](/windows-hardware/manufacture/desktop/audit-mode-overview) or [Offline Servicing](/windows-hardware/manufacture/desktop/mount-and-modify-a-windows-image-using-dism) methods to remove packages from Windows IoT Enterprise LTSC using the command line instuctions below..

-Removing these selected packages have the following impact:
-- Packages are removed from the Windows Component Store which reduces the size of the `C:\Windows\WinSxS` folder.
+> [!Important]
+>
-- The associated files and features are removed from Windows IoT Enterprise LTSC and cannot be restored or reintroduced with the installation of servicing updates.
+> Packages removed from a Windows IoT Enterprise LTSC using this method are completely removed from the disk and cannot be restored or reintroduced to the image.
+If a package has been removed and needs to be restored, the only option is to re-install the operating system.

-You may use either [Online servicing (audit mode)](https://learn.microsoft.com/windows-hardware/manufacture/desktop/audit-mode-overview) or [Offline servicing](https://learn.microsoft.com/windows-hardware/manufacture/desktop/mount-and-modify-a-windows-image-using-dism) to remove these packages from Windows IoT Enterprise LTSC.
-If you are not familiar with these terms, the [Modify a Windows image](https://learn.microsoft.com/windows-hardware/manufacture/desktop/modify-an-image) topic provides a side-by-side comparison.
-We will provide examples of both methods in the steps below.
-If you prefer offline servicing please mount your Windows image before proceeding.
-Our examples will assume that your offline image is mounted at `c:\offline`.
-If you have mounted your offline image to a different folder, please adjust the following steps as necessary.

 ## System Requirements
 This feature is supported on:
 - Windows 10 IoT Enterprise LTSC 2021 (build 19044.1741) or later

 > [!Note]
 >